mkirste/Metaheuristics/README.md

 # Metaheuristics

-Implementation of metaheuristics and problems in python
+Implementation of metaheuristics and optimization problems in python

 ## Metaheuristics
 - Hill Climbing